 Offset accounts offer an alternative way of deriving the same benefits.
 Read more in our article on offset accounts.

-Basically, different loans have different facilities, so when choosing their loan, borrowers should talk to their bank or broker and get the loan that suits them.
+Basically, different loans have different facilities, so when choosing their loan, borrowers should talk to their broker and get the loan that suits them.

 But remember, this freedom can cut both ways.
 Industry experts warn that you need a certain level of self control with re-draw to keep from dipping into your 'extra funds' too often.
 "A problem only arises if you take money out and do something with it that you didn't really need to, such as purchasing a 'want', not a 'need'," says Lisa Montgomery, head of marketing and consumer advocacy at RESI Mortgages.
 "However, most redraw facilities actually have a minimum, anyway, that you can redraw, such as $1,000 or $2,000.
 So people generally don't treat it as a transactional account, and instead tend to look at it as a sort of savings account that's doing them good and that they want to see grow."

-And finally, it really depends on each person's individual circumstances with redraw facilities, as you are still expected to make the minimum required repayments on loans, but these facilities provide far greater flexibility for you in how they use their funds and, if used well, they can save you on over all interest payments in the longer term.
+And finally, it really depends on each person's individual circumstances with redraw facilities, as you are still expected to make the minimum required repayments on loans, but these facilities provide far greater flexibility for you in how you use your funds and, if used well, they can save you on overall interest payments in the longer term.

 Depending on your individual circumstances, redraw facilities provide far greater flexibility for you in how you can use your funds and, if used well, they can also save you on over all on interest payments in the longer term.